halostatue-archive/transaction-simple/Readme.md

   the need for #_post_transaction_rewind.
 Pit Capitain has also suggested a workaround that does not require changes to core Ruby, but does not work in all cases.
 A final resolution is still pending further discussion.
-* Can be a memory hog if you use many levels of transactions on many objects.
+ - Can be a memory hog if you use many levels of transactions on many objects.

-$Id$